mathpn/mathpn.github.io/src/content/posts/climbing-trees-3.md

 ## Random Forest

+The core advantage of bagging is to reduce variance by averaging many models with relatively low bias.
+As we've seen before, decision trees are inherently unstable and can achieve low bias, making them ideal algorithms for bagging.

+_Random forests_ is a particular type of bagged trees with one very important modification: at each split search, only a subset of all features are considered _at random_.
+The rest of the procedure is identical to bagging, that is:

+- Sample $n$ datasets with replacement.
+- For each sampled set, train a decision tree, but _with a random subset of features_ chosen before _each split_.
+- Average predictions between all decision trees.

 ### Random Forest Implementation

 ## References

 - [Ensemble learning - Wikipedia](https://en.wikipedia.org/wiki/Ensemble_learning)
 - Breiman, L. [Bagging Predictors](https://www.stat.berkeley.edu/~breiman/bagging.pdf).
 Machine Learning 24, 123–140 (1996).
+- Breiman, L. [Random Forests](https://doi.org/10.1023/A:1010933404324).
+Machine Learning 45, 5–32 (2001)